A Compleat History of the Holy Bible

 I have been working with 18th century books for the last 30 years and have never seen the like before.
 This is probably because a book so badly stained and damaged would be thrown out - would you put a book like this on your bookshelves?

 Now on to the handwriting in the bible.
-The entries seem to be by more than one person.
+The entries seem to have been made by more than one person.
 There are five possibilities: Chatterton's Mother & Father; Mary, his sister; his Grandmother; and young Thomas himself.
 The big question is, does the Bible contain the earliest sample of the handwriting of Thomas Chatterton?
 You must examine the manuscript pages and decide for yourself.

 The Chatterton Family Bible is stated to be the 1737 edition but I wonder if this claim is correct?
 There are three editions (as far as I know), 1737, 1739, & 1740.